Wotcnt/Polyrifringence-Engine/README.md

 ### 💎 3.
 “Why the biblical gem names?”
 **Answer:** Because they encode one of the oldest ordered optical systems - the High Priest’s breastplate and Revelation foundation stones.
-Each gem corresponds to a unique optical signature, which conveniently aligns with the recursive twelve-fold symmetry of light’s own phase behavior.
+Each gem corresponds to a unique optical signature, which conveniently aligns with the recursive twelve-fold symmetry of light’s own phase behaviour.
 It bridges ancient descriptive geometry with modern refractive physics.

 ---